jakeibeemassa0908/cosc4315hw1/README.md

 # cosc4315hw1

-An AST approach to cosc4315's homework 1.
+A python implementation of cosc4315's homework 1.

 ## Setup